-Technology delivery during transformation programmes is where the highest level of risk occurs, particularly at the point of implementation.
+Technology delivery during transformation programs is where the highest level of risk occurs, particularly at the point of implementation.
 Implementation windows are a valuable resource due to their limited number.
 If a change event fails, it could impact on every other planned change down the line.
 For certain changes, such as a change in accounts software, windows are even rarer because they have to fall at the end of the month to be useful.

 Implementation windows force together teams from all over the business.
 Not just those delivering the technology, but those who will be using it as well as compliance functions and stakeholders.
 Teams are also often large and geographically dispersed, making communication and coordination a challenge.
 The variety of players involved also leads to the risk that each will have their own individual agendas, leading to a “tragedy of the commons”.

 How can we reduce implementation risks?

 We spoke to one of our clients who is using Cutover to deliver technology for a major healthcare organization.
 He told us some of the ways that Cutover is already improving the process and helping him to reduce risk:

 A comprehensive dress rehearsal will allow the tech team to check that there are no conflicts or dependencies while aligning all the business units in the event.
 Simply running through a checklist of tasks is unlikely to catch any major issues that could occur during the implementation itself.
 It is also difficult for people to get a full understanding of their role this way.
 The best way to do this is as a real simulation.
 Our client said:

 “Cutover enabled us to do proper dress rehearsal events with a proper understanding and sense checking of dependencies.”

 Cutting down timescales to make the most of the implementation window with contingency included is another way to reduce risk and improve efficiency.
 Removing unnecessary delays and gaps in the plan means that change can be made much more quickly and there is a greater room for error if something does go wrong.
 Cutover can help with this process: